8 Steps to Take After a Motorcycle Accident

 Remember, if the other party’s insurance company calls and asks for a statement, do not give it to them.
 They do not have your best interests in mind.
 North Carolina is a contributory negligence state, meaning the other party’s insurance company will do whatever they can to get you to accept blame so they don’t have to reimburse you for your injuries and property damage.

-If you were involved in a motorcycle accident in North Carolina, contact the attorneys at Mulligan Epstein today.
+If you were involved in a motorcycle accident in North Carolina, contact the attorneys at Mulligan Attorneys, today.
 We’re well-versed in North Carolina motorcycle accident laws.
 We have the resources to collect medical records, expert witness statements, accident reports, and the other forms of proof needed to argue your case.
 But most importantly, we want to help.
 Call us at 910-763-1100 or click here to schedule an appointment.